 I savored the beauty of classical Latin in college and later became known as the resident “Grammar Lady” in my office.

 My love of books eventually moved me from a self-proclaimed loather of libraries to one of their biggest fans.

 I continued to write as part of my work in public relations and communications.
 I dabbled in short fiction with a community college course in short stories and a library class on children’s writing.
 It wasn’t until National Novel Writing Month in 2010, while my husband travelled for work and my children slept, that I dove headlong into the craft of novel writing.

 I emerged from that experience with a horrible first draft but a concrete means of pouring the stories that flickered like movies in my mind into coherent, concrete products.
 Since then, I’ve created four contemporary novels in various stages of revision.
-Stay With Me, published by Full Quiver Publishing, and Ornamental Graces, independently published, are both currently available.
+Stay With Me and Rightfully Ours, published by Full Quiver Publishing, and Ornamental Graces, independently published, are all currently available.

 My stories include true-to-life modern characters underpinned by a Catholic worldview.
 I have a particular affinity for Pope St. John Paul’s Theology of the Body, and those themes infuse my creation.
 I write Catholic fiction with relevant stories for body & soul.

 Please take a minute to browse my site, including my blog, My Scribbler’s Heart.